top of page

 Source: The All Weather Story - Bridgewater

-Translate this framework by allocating specific asset classes, Dalio’s All Weather Portfolio will look like the following image.
+Translating this framework by allocating specific asset classes, Dalio’s All-Weather Portfolio will look like the following image.
 As you notice, more than half of the portfolio is made up of bonds.

 If you are interested in the full story, you can visit The All Weather Story by Bridgewater.